donkarlo/LastFmTest/README.md

 #Installation
-Simply clone this project to somewhere in your webserver's root or any of it's sub directories, then navigate to Configs/Configs.php and change /var/www/currentweb/BasicForBigCommerce/ in line 12 to the path where you have extracted your cloned project.
+Simply clone this project to somewhere in your webserver's root or any of it's sub directories, then navigate to Configs/Configs.php and change /var/www/currentweb/BasicForBigCommerce/ (note the slash at the end - backslashes for windows and double backslashes are needed at end in windows machines.) in line 12 to the path where you have extracted your cloned project.
-Then change http://localhost/currentweb/BasicForBigCommerce/ in line 14 to the address that points the path above.
-Then you can see the list of the top artists by adding Lastfm/GeoArts/Navlist at the end of the address you have changed in line 14.
-(In both cases dont forget to add / at the end) Here is an example of what you should run in browser's address bar: lets say you have changed line 14 to http://example.com/LastFmTest/ , to see the list of the top artists you should run this address in your browser: http://example.com/LastFmTest/Lastfm/GeoArts/Navlist/ .
+Then change http://localhost/currentweb/BasicForBigCommerce/ in line 14 to the address that points the path above.(note slash at the end.) lets say you have changed line 14 to http://example.com/LastFmTest/ , to see the list of the top artists you should run this address in your browser: http://example.com/LastFmTest/ and then click on "Take me to GeoArts" .

 #Tests
 Simply navigate to where you have extracted the cloned project and